Compare any two graphics cards:

 Pixel Rate

-If running with a high screen resolution is important to you, then the GeForce GTX 960M is a better choice, and very much so. (explain)
+If using a high resolution is important to you, then the GeForce GTX 960M is a better choice, and very much so. (explain)

 GeForce GTX 960M 17536 Mpixels/sec